nolanvo5894/corteXiv/README.md

 - Save papers to your personal library
 - Organize and search for papers by metadata
 - Semantic search through your saved papers using Snowflake Cortex
 - Smart paper recommendations based on your library content

 ### 💬 Interactive Paper Chat
 - Chat with any paper in your library
 - Get instant answers about paper content
 - AI-generated deep dive questions
 - Conversation memory.
 - AI-generated paper summaries and key insights.
 Key insights comes from the LLM

+### Important Notes to Users
+- Adding a paper to the database could take a few minutes for parsing, chunking, and uploading to Snowflake
+- When using the Search features in the Personal Library, please use the Clear button if you want to start a new search.

 ## 🛠 Technology Stack